 - Granulated sugar

 - Creamy peanut butter: the normal kind, like Skippy or Jif.
-I’m all for the 100% peanut variety, but not here: the oil separation could potentially affect the texture of your cookies.
+I’m all for natural peanut butter, but not here: the oil separation could potentially affect the texture of your cookies.

-- Eggs, one whole and one yolk, at cool room temp
+- Eggs, one whole and one yolk, at cool room temperature

 - Vanilla extract

-- Hershey kisses: the classic variety, or experiment with something else!
+- Hershey’s kisses: the classic variety, or experiment with something else!
 I have noticed that some of the filled kinds can melt into a puddle on your cookie- you’ve been warned!

 The Process